 Credits may be granted for coursework completed at accredited colleges and universities as recognized by the U.S. Department of Education.
-Students must have submitted an admissions application to the College, declare a program of study, and send official transcripts from previously attended institutions to have credits evaluated.
+Students must have submitted an admissions application to the College and send official transcripts from all previously attended institutions to have credits evaluated.
 The College follows the MHEC General Education and Transfer Policies.
 In general, courses will be evaluated to determine equivalency to FCC courses.
-Courses not equivalent to FCC coursework may be transferred as elective credit assuming that the student's chosen major allows for elective credit.
+Courses not equivalent to FCC coursework may be transferred as elective credit.
 If a course has no FCC equivalency but is a General Education course at the sending institution, FCC will honor the General Education status and apply to the major's requirements where applicable.
 Credits will be awarded based on the following standards:

 - a.
-University System of Maryland College & University Credit For students transferring from any University System of Maryland (USM) college, all applicable general education coursework with a grade of "D" or above will be accepted in transfer.
-Grades of "D" however, will not be accepted for any course within a program of study that requires a grade of "C" or higher.
+University System of Maryland College & University Credit For students transferring from any University System of Maryland (USM) college, all transferable coursework with a grade of "D" or above will be accepted in transfer.
+Grades of "D," however, will not be accepted for any course within a program of study that requires a grade of "C" or higher.
 A grade of "D" can be used to fulfill a prerequisite unless the prerequisite requires a grade of "C" or higher.
 Transfers from private Maryland and out-of-state institutions will be handled in the same manner. - b.
 International College and University Credit Credit may be granted for coursework completed at foreign colleges and universities based upon evaluation by credentialing services.
-The College recommends the use of WES (World Education Services) for credentialing but does accept evaluations from other credentialing services provided that the credentialing service is a member of the National Association of Credentialing Evaluation Services (NACES).
+The College recommends the use of WES (World Education Services) and SpanTran for credentialing but does accept evaluations from other credentialing services provided that the credentialing service is a member of the National Association of Credentialing Evaluation Services (NACES).
 In addition, the College will accept evaluations from the American Association of Collegiate Registrars and Admissions Officer's (AACRAO).
 The only exception to this is for students earning the CPA Exam Qualification Certificates.
 For this program, The College will only accept transcript evaluation from NASBA (National Association of State Boards of Accountancy), as the CPA exam requires applicants to provide evaluations done by NASBA only.